cswclui/katacoda-scenarios-1/msdb-001/step02.md

 ## Summary

-The important idea is this lesson in terms of database design for microservices is to understand that an essential principle of microservices is that a microservice carries its own data.
+The important idea is this lesson in terms of database design for microservices is to understand that an essential principle of microservices is that **a microservice carries its own data**.
 In this case we saw how the microservice's data was stored in file, `fortunes.txt`.

 ## SOMETHING TO THINK ABOUT